Coleslaw3557/vyos-iso-to-azure-vhd/README.md

 **Provisioning Support:** By default, this build installs Azure Linux Agent (walinuxagent v2.14.0.1) as the standalone provisioning agent, along with qemu-guest-agent for proper integration with Azure.
 The provisioning agent is injected into the image **before first boot**, ensuring proper initialization and provisioning status reporting to Azure.

-**Important:** The build installs **WALinux Agent v2.14.0.1** from MS repo (not from Debian repos) to ensure the latest features and compatibility.
-When using waagent as the standalone provisioning agent (default), it is configured with `Provisioning.Agent=auto`.
+**Important:** The build installs **WALinux Agent v2.14.0.1** from GitHub source (not from Debian repos) to ensure the latest features and compatibility.
+When using waagent as the standalone provisioning agent (default), it is configured with `Provisioning.Agent=waagent` to explicitly handle all provisioning tasks.
+This prevents the ambiguity that occurs with `auto` mode and ensures proper provisioning especially for VMs with managed identities or complex dependencies.
 If you choose cloud-init mode with waagent enabled, it will be configured with `Provisioning.Agent=cloud-init`.
-I had issues getting both of these to coexist together.
+The image is properly generalized with `waagent -deprovision+user -force` during the build cleanup phase.

 **Azure Serial Console:** The image is configured with serial console support enabled by default (ttyS0 at 115200 baud, 8N1).
 You can access the console through Azure Portal → VM → Serial Console or via Azure CLI.
 Both GRUB bootloader output and login prompt are available on the serial console for troubleshooting boot issues.